DLR-RM/RAFCON/doc/tutorials.rst

     cd $RAFCON_GIT_HUB_REPO_OR_RMPM_PATH/share/examples/api/generate_state_machine
     python basic_turtle_state_machine.py

-A screenshot of how the state machine how it looks like is shown here.
+A screenshot of how the state machine looks like is shown here.

 .. figure:: _static/BasicTurtleDemoScreenshot.png
    :alt: Screenshot of RAFCON with an example state machine